JuliaAtoms/AtomicLevels.jl/docs/src/csfs.md

 1. There are usually more than two electrons.

-    In a multi-electron case, it is perfectly valid to apply the Clebsch-Gordan relation recursively until all electrons have been coupled, but in general you can end up with the same total angular momentum for different states (corresponding to different coupling sequences).
+    In a multi-electron case, it is perfectly valid to apply the Clebsch–Gordan relation recursively until all electrons have been coupled, but in general you can end up with the same total angular momentum for different states (corresponding to different coupling sequences).
 So, the angular momentum eigenvalues are no longer sufficient to always uniquely identify a state.

 2. Electrons are fermionic particles adhering to the [Pauli principle](https://en.wikipedia.org/wiki/Pauli_exclusion_principle).

    This means that not all direct products of single-particle states are valid (the same single-particle state can not be repeated) or unique (anti-symmetry means that the order in the product does not matter).
-This, in turn, means that not all the coupled eigenstates predicted by the Clebsch-Gordan relation actually exist and you can not use the Clebsch-Gordan relation directly to determine their coefficients.
+This, in turn, means that not all the coupled eigenstates predicted by the Clebsch-Gordan relation actually exist and you can not use the Clebsch–Gordan relation directly to determine their coefficients.

 To work within those constraints, AtomicLevels specifies a _coupling scheme_.
 That is, the CSFs contain additional data that allows the states to be identified uniquely.